MetaCarta: Acquisition

 Nokia acquired MetaCarta on April 9, 2010, a few months after the company reported record revenue growth.
 Nokia kept MetaCarta's core engineering team to build the search engine behind its HERE.com location search offering, and spun-out the enterprise products division and MetaCarta brand to Qbase Holdings in July, 2010.
 In 2012, John Frank left the role of Chief Architect for Search at Nokia to found Diffeo.
 Don Zereski, the CEO of MetaCarta at the time of its acquisition by Nokia became VP of Search and Discovery at HERE and led acquisitions of other startups.
+Qbase re-launched MetaCarta as part of Synthos Technologies, now Finch, naming Erin-Michael Gill, CEO in September 2014.

 Products and services

 MetaCarta offers multiple products based on its georeferencing and geoindexing technology, called CartaTrees.
 Its first product was an enterprise search tool that allowed users to combine keyword and map-based filters to retrieve documents.
 It was called Geographic Text Search (GTS) and was later renamed to Geographic Search and Referencing Platform (GSRP).
 The GTS was packaged as server appliance and used by enterprise customers that often cannot use cloud services, such as the British Transport Police for the 2012 Olympics.
 For oil & gas customers, the GTS was branded as "geOdrive".

 The company also offered Internet-based services built on its technology, including map displays of news stories filtered by location.
 Microsoft Vine, National Geographic, and other publishers have used these services.

 The company's georeferencing or geoparsing engine includes gazetteer databases of millions of place names in special knowledge domains, such as petroleum, and languages, including English, Arabic, and Spanish.
 The system uses machine learning to disambiguate the semantics of mentions of places in natural language text.